ibm-cloud-docs/CDN/running-status.md

 # Getting to Running status
 {: next-steps-after-ordering}

 After you've ordered a CDN (and [completed the domain validation](/docs/CDN?topic=CDN-completing-domain-control-validation-for-https-with-dv-san) if the CDN is the SAN HTTPS mapping), the CDN status shows as `Cname configuration required`.
 To get your CDN to `Running` status, point your domain to [CDN CNAME](/docs/CDN?topic=CDN-getting-to-running-status#cdn-cname), which allows the Akamai edge servers to serve traffic for your domain.
-{:shortdesc}
+{: shortdesc}

 You might need to click the **Get status** button a few times before your CDN shows `Running` status.
 {: note}